 Across the marine conservation area, travelers will find 35 bamboo bungalows (including 11 overwater bungalows) and an open-air cinema, as well as a long list of outdoor activities.

-Bawah Island, 01 Desa Kiabu Siantan Selatan, South Siantan, 29791, South Siantan, Indonesia; email@example.com
+Bawah Reserve, 01 Desa Kiabu Siantan Selatan, South Siantan, 29791, South Siantan, Indonesia; email@example.com

 2. Haggerstone Island, Australia

 On the northern end of the Great Barrier Reef, Haggerstone Island exudes “Castaway” vibes with thatched-roof beach huts and timber houses filled with handcrafted furniture and esoteric curios.